 It often happens to my mom.
 She can buy tons of useless stuff just because it was so cheap (or much cheaper than before).
 Sometimes she also buys stuff for me because it was a bargain!
 But the thing is that I don’t want or need that stuff, so it ends up piling up in her apartment, then we give it away.

-Whenever you see a discount, even if it’s huge, ask yourself whether you really need this thing, where and when you can use it, whether you’re fully satisfied with its quality and appearance.
-If there’s at least one drawback, don’t hustle!
-Take your time to think about advantages and disadvantages of this purchase.
+Whenever you see a discount, even if it’s huge, ask yourself whether you really need that thing, where and when you can use it, whether you’re fully satisfied with its quality and appearance.
+If there’s at least one drawback, take your time to think about advantages and disadvantages of this purchase.

 Sacrificing quality for the price